Tochi-Onwuasoanya/Book-Recommendation-Engine/README.md

 # How to run
 - Download data files
 - Download zip file and unzip to folder of choice.
-Open that folder in ide.
+- You can then open that folder in ide and then run "jupyter lab" from terminal within ide
+- Change directories until you're in the directory where you unzipped the files.
+Then type jupyter lab in terminal
 - You can also copy the files into an ide like pycharm, or jupyter lab, and run the project from there.
 - You can also clone the repo into an ide as well.